 As part of measures to prevent the leakage of confidential data, we ensure that critical information is stored using a dedicated, access-controlled system with reinforced security and auto-recorded user activity.
-In addition, we have established an environment in which employees can safely access the company’s information assets while away on a business trip, and we have also placed restrictions on email attachments and taking company computers and storage media offsite.
+In addition, we have established an environment in which employees can safely access the company’s information assets from outside the office, and we also carefully manage email attachments as well as the taking of company computers and storage media offsite.

 As a measure against cyber-attacks, we use monitoring systems to identify any suspicious emails with possible malware*2 attachments.
 We also monitor unauthorized online communications from internal sources to try and prevent attacks from causing more widespread damage.

-In the past, corporate mainframes or online information systems were the major targets for cyber-attacks.
-Today, the growing use of off-the-shelf OS software and networks means that production facilities attract the same level of information security risk.
+In the past, corporate mainframes or online information systems were the major targets for cyberattacks.
+Today, the growing use of off-the-shelf OS software and IoT means that production facilities attract the same level of information security risk.
 A separate approach is needed for production systems because production lead-times are longer than the customer support periods for off-the-shelf OS software.
-In 2017, we began undertaking critical information security audits for Canon Inc. and Canon Group production companies in Japan.
-We also began monitoring the networks linked to important facilities and production lines for any unauthorized activity.
+To ensure that Canon Inc. and Group manufacturing companies in Japan and overseas do not have to suspend operations due to a virus infection or similar attack, we also monitor the networks linked to important facilities and production lines for any unauthorized activity.